kadivetikavya/PROJECTS/End-to-end CICD/README.md

 # Automated Secure Software Delivery Using GitOps on AWS EKS

 ## Project Overview
-Designed and implemented an enterprise-grade end-to-end DevSecOps CI/CD pipeline with GitOps-driven Kubernetes deployments, integrating automated security scans and continuous delivery.
+Designed and implemented an enterprise-grade end-to-end DevSecOps CI/CD pipeline with GitOps-driven Kubernetes deployments, integrating automated security scans and continuous delivery.<br>
 This project aims to achieve the following goals: